 How does it affect your credit score?

-In the short term, your credit score may go down a few points, but if you generally have good credit, then this isn’t really a problem.
 In fact, in can help you in the long run because it looks good when you pay off your balance every single month.
 It helps you to build a good credit history.

-One situation a responsible credit card owner may not want to do this, though, is if you plan to take out a loan in the near future (within a year or two).
 When you ask a bank to loan you money, they will check to see your credit history.
 If they see you have opened a bunch of credit cards recently, then that might affect their decision to approve the loan or not.

 If you want to check your credit score, you can do that through a site like Credit Sesame.
 It’s totally free to sign up.